So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 You have no right.

-You have no right to be imparting m scientific evidence and medical evidence when you are not a scientist, then you are not a doctor, and you have no right.
+You have no right to be imparting scientific evidence and medical evidence and you are not a doctor and you have no right.

-Right, like you guys have all the right in the world to get it wrong, as long as you call yourself scientists.
+Like, you guys have all the right in the world to get it wrong.

-Look at your experts out there, Center for Science of the Public Interest and all these other whacked out nuts.
+Look at your experts out there, Center for Science and the Public Interest and all these other whacked-out nuts.

-But if I were to give you my theory, well uh I how many how many uh how many of you know um how many of you make the assumption that people who are overweight to one degree or another automatically have high cholesterol?
+But if I were to give you my theory, how many of you know, how many of you make the assumption that people who are overweight to one degree or another automatically have high cholesterol?

 You know how wrong you would be.